ellielikescats/ellielikescats.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD researcher working with Dr. George Fazekas within the Centre for Digital Music (C4DM) at Queen Mary University of London.
+I am a PhD researcher supervised by Dr. George Fazekas and Prof. Simon Dixon within the Centre for Digital Music (C4DM) at Queen Mary University of London.
 I research the applications of machine learning in music and audio with a focus on music generation.

 Currently, my research centres around the implementation of deep learning models for tasks in music composition, such as music inpainting, overpainting and style transfer.